mduong1/Graffit-ID-CNN/README.md

 [👉 Link to Presentation slides](https://docs.google.com/presentation/d/1pV53Yb_4DMiDk8K0tzbnd-Cba619UyFFFWyFevzH5O4/edit?usp=sharing)

 ## Motivation
+Lower East Side (LES) NYC has been my home for most of my adult life.
+What makes LES an attractive place is the abundance of graffiti artwork everywhere which gives the neighborhood a gritty, youthful and hip vibe.
+I enjoy strolling through my neighborhood and taking pictures of the wide range graffiti styles.
+I wondered if I could use computer vision and machine learning techniques for artist classification and allow me to learn more about the artist.

 ## Objective
-Using Keras library utilities, applied transfer learning via pre-trained VGG16 convolutional Neural Network model to classify artwork from 16 graffiti artists.
+Using Keras library utilities, apply transfer learning via pre-trained VGG16 convolutional Neural Network model to classify artwork from 16 graffiti artists.
-Train a model that predicts the artist based on an unseen sample graffiti artwork.
+Train a model that predicts the artist based on unseen sample graffiti artworks.

 ## Methodology
+The 4 main steps of this project were:
+- Perform feature extraction by leveraging a pre-trained convolution base of VGG16 model.
+- Feed the extracted features to a densely connected classifier to get accuracy results for a base model.
+- Fine tune the model by making adjustments to the dense units, dropout rate and adding more dense layers to improve the training, validation and test accuracy.
+- Apply data augmentation to help against overfitting.

 ## Results